rewinfrey/lip/posts/shallow-vs-deep-embedding.md

 ```

 This snippet of a deep embedding for `NanoParsec` focuses only on one operation, `bind`.
 Here it is possible to see that the definition for the `bind` operation
-is a data constructor for `Bind`.
-The semantics for how the `bind` operation is interpreted are defined in `listEval`.
-This interpreter uses the `List` monad's version of
+is the `Bind` data constructor.
+The semantics for how the `bind` operation is interpreted is defined in `listEval` represented by the `Bind` data constructor.
-bind to generate a list of parser results.
-If we wanted to provide a different return type for our parser operations, for example `Maybe`, we could also define a `maybeEval`
+This interpreter uses the `List` monad's version of `bind` to generate a list of parser results (via `concatMap`).
+If we wanted to provide a different return type
-interpreter.
-A deep embedding, because it separates the definition of an operation from that operation's semantics, allows operations to be defined using multiple semantic definitions in the form of an interpreter.
+for our parser operations, for example `Maybe`, we could also define a `maybeEval` interpreter.
+A deep embedding, because it separates the definition of an operation
+from that operation's semantics, allows operations to be defined using multiple semantic definitions in the form of an interpreter.

 However, deep embeddings are not a zero cost abstraction.
 Adding a new operation to a deep embedding is more expensive compared with a shallow embedding.
 If we add a
 new operation to our deep embedding, we must update the data representation (in this instance the `Parser a` GADT) and each interpreter for our data.
 For instance,
 if we previously defined three interpreters for `Parser a`, then adding a new operation to `Parser a` requires us to update those three interpreters to include the
 new operation.
-Even though deep embeddings give us a degree of freedom between an operation's definition and its semantics, adding operations to a deep embedding is more complex and costly compared with a shallow embedding.
+Even though deep embeddings give us a degree of freedom between an operation's definition and its semantics, adding operations to a deep embedding is
+more complex and costly compared with a shallow embedding.

 Because a shallow embedding couples the definition of an operation and its semantics, adding new operations to a shallow embedding is straightforward and less costly.
 This
 ease of adding operations in a shallow embedding is offset by the immense difficulty and complexity of changing the semantics of a single operation.
 If we want `Parser a` to